-Macaroni Salad loaded with vegetables and coated with a creamy dressing that delivers flavor.
+Macaroni Salad loaded with vegetables and coated with a creamy flavorful dressing.
 The addition of cheddar gives it a nice texture and chew.
 Finally, a macaroni salad worth eating.

-The secret to creating a good pasta salad dish is to cook the pasta one minute past the ‘al dente’ time suggested on package.
+The secret to creating a good pasta salad dish is to cook the pasta one minute past the “al dente” time suggested on package.
 This is only true when making a cold pasta dish.
-If the pasta was cooked al dente – slightly uncooked – it becomes chewy and hard when it cools.
-Cook one minute more than recommended and rinse under cold water to stop the cooking.
+If the pasta is cooked al dente, it becomes chewy and hard when it cools.

-For the coating, mayonnaise is paired with sour cream and mixed with a little sugar, garlic powder, salt and pepper.
-Red onion, sweet red pepper, diced zucchini, diced yellow squash, and shredded cheddar cheese make great additions.
-That combination of simple flavors and textures make a Macaroni Salad worth serving.
+I had to make the dressing somewhat interesting.
+I paired mayonnaise with sour cream and mixed in a little sugar, garlic, salt and pepper.
+It wasn’t until I added some red wine vinegar and a pinch of cayenne that made it pop.
+Red onion, sweet red pepper, diced zucchini, diced yellow squash, and shredded cheddar cheese added flavor and texture.

 Macaroni SaladPrint Recipe Pin Recipe